 - Public certification report and certificate issue

-Once certified, a farm's certification lasts for three years and requires annual surveillances.
+A farm's certification lasts for three years and requires annual surveillance audits.
 At the end of three years, the farm is fully assessed once again against the ASC standard.

 Chain of Custody Certification